Fylde Drug and Alcohol Rehab Treatment Centres

 What Happens After Completing Treatment?

-Aftercare can help you stay on top of your addiction and provide crucial support.
-Attending weekly support meetings can help you stay connected to people also recovering from addiction.
+Aftercare can help you stay on top of your addiction and provide that little bit of extra support.
+Attending weekly support meetings can help you stay connected to people who are also recovering from addiction.
 Making these regular connections is important as you can build a network that lasts for many years.

 At Ocean Recovery, we hold meetings twice a week.
-One is self-facilitated and the other is guided by a therapist.
+One is self-facilitated, and a therapist guides the other.
 You can attend these meetings in person or dial in over Zoom if you are not local to the area.

 Get Help Now in Fylde

-If you are ready for drug and alcohol rehab in Fylde, then don’t delay in reaching out.
+If you are ready for drug and alcohol rehab in Fylde, please don’t hesitate to reach out to us.
 Call Ocean Recovery today at 01253 847 553 to get started on the admissions process.

 Frequently Asked Questions